ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

   -- Sum-Type existential
   data exists a b.
 ExEither = forall a.
 MkExLeft a | forall b.
 MkExRight b

-  -- Partly existential
-  data exists a.
-ExLeftEither = forall a.
-MkExLeft a | forall b.
-MkExRight b

-  -- Phantom-existential Type
-  data exists a.
-L = forall a.
-Con a (exists b.
-L) | Nil

   -- Head, next-to-Head existential
   -- we catch `b` twice and not from `forall`, but from `exists` data exists a b.
-L = exists b. forall a.
+L2 = forall a. exists b.
 Con a (exists b c.
-L) | Nil
+L2) | Nil

   -- Head-next-next existential
   data exists a b c.
-L = exists b c. forall a.
+L3 = forall a. exists b c.
 Con a (exists b c d.
-L) | Nil
+L3) | Nil

 Poly-existentials could have an ambiguity existential-errors ::